Thai Lanna Folk Healing Arts | Lanna Massage Treatment Modalities

 Today, the Lanna region is part of the Kingdom of Thailand, but the former Lanna cities, such as Chiang Mai, Chiang Rai, Lampang, Lamphun, and some others are sought-after tourist destinations because of the beauty and splendor of the Lanna culture, architecture, and arts.

-Thai Lanna healing arts are well-known for its herbal tradition and heritage, as well as its healing through various forms of massage and bodywork.
+The Thai Lanna Healing Arts (or Thai Lanna Medicine) are well-known for its herbal tradition and heritage, as well as its healing through various forms of massage and bodywork.

 eBook - Thai Healing Arts Reference Book

-In the local villages and towns you’ll still find so-called Mor Meuang or local Town Doctors and Healers.
-The local medicine of the Lanna region is recorded in texts and teachings in the Lanna language and as said, still much alive and in continuous development, notably because of modern developments and influences, like the Thai Massage revival and Thai Medicine revival projects, but also because of influences through healing disciplines from the West.
+In the local villages and towns in the region you’ll still find so-called Mor Meuang or local Town Doctors and Folk Healers.
+The local medicine of the Lanna region is recorded in texts and teachings in the Lanna language and as said, still much alive and in continuous development, notably because of modern developments and influences, like the Thai Massage and Thai Medicine revival projects, but also because of direct influences through healing modalities from the West.

-One of the important characteristics that distinguishes Lanna Thai healing and culture from mainstream Thai Medicine and Thai culture is that the Lanna people and healing practitioners are more involved with the ancient belief in animism, and foremost the idea that spirit, mind, energies, or spirits reside in all things.
+One of the important characteristics that distinguishes Lanna Medicine and Lanna culture from mainstream Thai Medicine and Thai culture is that the Lanna people and healing practitioners are more involved with the ancient belief in Animism, and foremost the idea that spirit, mind, energies, or spirits reside in all things.
 This is seen clearly in the Lanna Folk Healing Arts treatments where both (religious) ceremonies and spiritual ripeness of the healing practitioner play an important role.

 Lanna Folk Healing Treatments and Training Options